Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RTM\_6\_23 - Attribution and Traceability Gaps in Reasoning Chains.
-Organizations lack mechanisms to trace reasoning contributions back to specific agents in multi-agent systems, preventing identification of which agent's reasoning failure caused system-level problems and enabling attackers to inject reasoning into intermediate agents where attribution gaps prevent detection.
-Singular agents' reasoning is traceable to single sources, whereas multi-agent systems create attribution ambiguity that enables injections to hide in the gaps.
+Organizations lack mechanisms to trace reasoning contributions back to specific agents in multi-agent systems, preventing identification of which agent's reasoning quality failures caused system-level problems.
+When emergent behavior occurs across agents, attribution becomes impossible.
+Attackers exploit this by injecting reasoning into intermediate agents where attribution gaps prevent detection of injection sources.
+Multi-agent distinction: Singular agents' reasoning is traceable to single sources; multi-agent systems create attribution ambiguity where responsibility for reasoning quality becomes distributed across agents with no clear accountability, enabling injections to hide in the attribution gaps.~\cite{ar2503_13657, ar2508_02736, ar2603_11088, ar2512_04123, ar2602_10133}.